pontus/Python-ELF-library/README.md

-Python-ELF-library
+Python ELF library
 ==================

-ELF library and demo program for Python
+ELF library and demo program for Python.
+These probably no longer work out of the box.